-5.2.2 Measures for Quality Assurance in the Phase of Product- and Process-Development
+5.2.2.
+Measures for Quality Assurance in the Phase of Product- and Process-Development

 During the product and process development phase, the supplier is expected to mitigate risk by utilizing risk rating and risk management tools.
-The goal is to ensure that from the start of mass-production until end of mass-production the delivered components comply with the specification and are produced with controlled and capable processes.
+The goal is to ensure that from the start of mass-production until end of mass production the delivered products/parts comply with the specification and are produced with controlled and capable processes.
 Applicable risk management tools are:

 - APQP

 - PPAP

 - Sub-supplier development and management

+- Mfg. process readiness checklist

 - Mass Production Approval (MPA)

 - Safe Launch Plan (SLP)

-- ..

-5.2.2.1 Communication in the Phase of Product- and Process-Development
+5.2.2.1.
+Communication in the Phase of Product- and Process-Development

-Individuals from engineering, procurement and SQE at HARMAN will be assigned to be the contact to the supplier in the phase of product and process-development.
+Individuals from HARMAN cross-functional team, project management, engineering, procurement and SQE at HARMAN will be assigned to be the contact to the supplier in the phase of product and process-development.
 The supplier shall forward a project/organization chart to HARMAN that shows the persons and respective competences of the team involved in the project that will interact with the respective HARMAN team members.
-However it is assumed that it is the project manager at the supplier who is to be held responsible for the overall coordination and the respective activities.
+It is the project manager at the supplier who is to be held responsible for the overall coordination and the respective activities.